lucasfth/osc-exam/README.md

 Furthermore a dictionary, `Table`, is also used to get instant access when trying to access a single node in the cache.\
 The way I operate with it is that I lock the cache (not the dictionary nor the nodes themselves) when setting in a new node.
 If the cache is full then the head is removed.
-Regardless I will set it in the new node (except if it is too big).\
+Regardless I will set in the new node (except if it is too big).\
 When I try to read a value I go through the dictionary to access the node (if it does not exist it just returns `NULL`).
 I then start a thread that will lock and move the accessed node to the tail.
 Then I can return the node without waiting for the cache to be rearranged.\